STAFF

 Isaac is a trained physician and currently works in the Department of Surgery at the Eastern Regional Hospital in Ghana.
 He is interested in pursuing continued studies in public health and is an advocate for improving health conditions, working to influence health policy at the local and nation level.
 One way he accomplishes this is through the Bold Step Foundation, a youth-led organization which he founded in 2020 that promotes adolescent sexual and reproductive health education in rural and deprived communities.
 Isaac served on the WMI Global Advisory Board for two years and is currently the President of the WMI Ghana Fellowship.
 He graduated with a medicine and surgery degree from the University of Health & Allied Sciences and has a certificate in Water and Sanitation from Kwame Nkrumah University of Science and Technology.

-Scholar Programs & Digital Media Assistant
+Scholar Programs Assistant

 GLOBAL ADVISORY BOARD